top of page

 The team goes down to the venue for the whole week prior to the start of the match to practice and get to know the course in depth.
 This carefully planned out week is the final chance for everyone to put the finishing touches on their game ready for the challenge of taking on Cambridge.

-Oxford have won twelve, halved one, and lost one of the last fourteen Varsity Matches.
-These were held at Royal Porthcawl, Royal Cinque Ports, Hunstanton, Royal St George's, Rye, Royal Liverpool, Royal West Norfolk, Ganton, Royal Porthcawl, Rye, Muirfield, Aldeburgh, Formby and Royal Dornoch.
+Oxford have won thirteen, halved one, and lost one of the last fifteen Varsity Matches.
+These were held at Royal Porthcawl, Royal Cinque Ports, Hunstanton, Royal St George's, Rye, Royal Liverpool, Royal West Norfolk, Ganton, Royal Porthcawl, Rye, Muirfield, Aldeburgh, Formby, Royal Dornoch, and Rye.

 Until the latter part of the twentieth century, accounts of the University Golf Match could be found gracing the back pages of our newspapers, including the Times, Country Life and Tatler.
 The excerpt below is taken from the former, providing a dramatic review of the dark-blue victory at Formby Golf Club in 1934.